-- No/less watering since native plants evolved with the local weather conditions (the exception is that transplants need watering for the first two weeks or so).
+- No/less watering since native plants evolved with the local weather conditions (the exception is that transplants need watering for the first two weeks or so, and during droughts).

 - Support for pollinators (bees, butterflies, flies, beetles, etc.) as host plants for eggs, larvae, and adults, feeding pollinators at one or multiple stages of development.

-- No pesticides are needed since we WANT the pollinators to feed on the plants, and their native predators will keep their populations in check.
+- No pesticides are needed since we WANT the pollinators to feed on the plants, and their native predators will keep preditor populations in check.

-- Our native plants are as beautiful as any in the world and provide a sense of place that is different from any other state or continent.
+- Our native plants are as beautiful as any in the world and provide a sense of place that is different from any other area of the world.

-Does your HOA limit native plant gardens?
+Does your HOA view native plants as weeds?
 If so, can they even identify a native plant?
-Make sure beds are edged with rocks, bricks, or something to make the edges look tidy and deliberate.
-Place a small sign indicating what’s happening, such as, “Pardon us, we’re feeding the bees.”
+Make sure plantings are edged with rocks, bricks, or something to make the edges look tidy and deliberate.
+Place a small sign indicating what’s happening, such as, “Pardon us, we’re feeding the bees”.

-Some cities have weed ordinances that they might apply to native plant gardens.
-Keep your native plant gardens looking deliberate and/or explain with signage.
+Some cities have weed ordinances that they might apply to native plants.
+Keep your native plantings looking deliberate and/or explain with signage.
 If cited for “weeds”, then make an effort to educate them.
 Or you could fight the weed ordinance, since so many places are now beginning to embrace native plants.
 Besides, who would deny bees and butterflies their necessary food plants?
-(WildOnes has native lawyers available for advice, but NOT for hire.
-Go to: )

 If you are limited by finances, then seek out plant and seed swaps.
 Native plants that like their location are often prolific, so seek out those who are willing to share their abundance of plants.